Skip to content

 Notes: D, A, C, D, E, F, G, A

-This scale includes a raised sixth (C#), which provides a brighter, uplifting sound often associated with Celtic music traditions.
+This scale includes a raised sixth (C natural instead of C#), which provides a brighter, uplifting sound often associated with Celtic music traditions.
+The D Celtic scale maintains the minor quality while offering a more optimistic and energetic character that can evoke images of rolling hills, ancient forests, and traditional folk gatherings.

 D Integral